 1) The core of Jesism, both theologically and socially, revolves around the responses of Jesus when his followers asked him their biggest questions; such as “what is the greatest commandment,” and Jesus would respond with “Love God and Love others” (Matthew 22:36-40).
 Similarly, during his ministry Jesus articulated only one new commandment, when during the last supper he told his followers: “a new commandment I give to you, love others as I have loved you” (John 13:34).
 These core teachings are at the heart of Jesism.

 3) Jesism is in no way in competition with most other spiritual paths or “ism’s,” such as Buddhism, Hinduism, Panentheism, Humanism, Judaism, Sufism, or Agnosticism.
 A follower of Jesus can and should share and explore a multitude of beneficial paths – understanding that no path is perfect, and every path has the potential for corruption and fundamentalism if attempted to be made into a religion.
 Jesism does not consider itself the “only way.”
-It is often most relevant to those who have a cultural paradigm within the tradition of Christianity.
+It is often most relevant to those who have a cultural paradigm within a Jesus based tradition.

 7) Jesism requires no specific literalized beliefs or creeds about God, Jesus, or the Bible.
 During his ministry, Jesus spoke of God but did not attempt to define God, or argue that the Bible was the inerrant word of God.
 He also never focused on believing in a virgin birth, physical resurrection, or eventual return, therefore Jesism also does not put the focus on these elements.

 8) Jesism is neutral on details around miracles.
 Just as Jesus did not try to define these concepts, neither do most Jesists.
 Jesism encourages honest and genuine exploration of the mystical elements of life, with faith and humility.